GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/triaxialDriver/Example.rst

 **Context**

-The main goal of this example is to learn how to use the ``TriaxialDriver`` to examine solid mechanics models by simulating rock mechanics experiments, such as triaxial tests.
+In this example, we use the ``TriaxialDriver`` inside GEOSX to simulate rock mechanics experiments, such as triaxial tests.
-Necessarily, prior to field scale simulations with testing model, predictions (e.g., stress-strain relationships) obtained from running ``TriaxialDriver`` should be compared with experimental measurements to calibrate material properties.
+The triaxial driver allows to calibrate properties and model parameters against experimental data before using them in field-scale simulations.

 **Objectives**